 The most important tip for taking spectacular pictures of the badlands is to be at the park!
 What can you do once you're here to increase the chances of getting that once-in-a-lifetime shot?

-All of our public tours offer fantastic photographic opportunities.
-The Sunset Tour is designed especially for photographers.
+All of our tours offer fantastic photographic opportunities.
+Capture the Badlands is designed especially for photographers.
 Participants are guided into some of the secret areas of the natural preserve.
 They are given ample time to get the perfect shot in the wonderful evening light.

 Tip #2 - Get up early and stay up late.